-by the negative slope of the term structure of equity and by the positive slope of the term structure of interest rates.
+The empirical analysis finds that such costs are sizable and countercyclical.
+The point estimates, reported in Figure 1a, suggest a negatively sloped term structure of welfare costs, driven both by the negative slope of the term structure of equity yields (Binsbergen et al., 2012, 2013) and by the positive slope of the term structure of interest rates.
 At the margin people would trade an average of 0.5 percentage points of growth in next year's consumption against the elimination of one-year-ahead consumption risk.
-The volatility of the premium is similar in size; the cost increased to 2-3 percentage points during the 2001 and 2007-2009 recessions while the benefits of long-run stability are smaller.
+The volatility of this cost is